top of page

 CE Credit: 3.75 CE

-Course access is restricted to FGD Members only.
-Enroll in membership today to gain exclusive access.
+Course access is restricted to members only at this time.
+Enroll in the Business Track today to gain exclusive access.

 agd_logo.png

-This comprehensive course is designed to equip dental professionals with the essential skills and strategies necessary to excel in patient communication, case acceptance, and practice growth.
-Better understand patient behavior, master the art of empathetic sales, and implement effective communication techniques tailored to various patient types.
+This comprehensive course equips dentists and dental team members with the skills and strategies necessary to excel in patient communication and treatment acceptance.
+Learn how to better understand patient behavior, master the art of empathetic sales, and script communication strategies according to the various patient types.

-Throughout the course, emphasis is placed on fostering empathy, confidence, and active listening skills, essential for building trust and rapport with patients.
-Dentists will be guided through frameworks for effective case acceptance, negotiation strategies, and overcoming common objections with finesse and professionalism.
-Furthermore, the course delves into the utilization of modern technology and imagery to enhance patient communication and practice visibility, along with the importance of structured foll
+Throughout the course, emphasis is placed on understanding the balance between empathy and confidence, and how active listening skills help build trust and rapport with patients.
+You will be guided through frameworks for effective negotiation and overcoming common objections with finesse and professionalism.

-, hone your communication prowess, and acquire practical tools to navigate the complexities of running a successful and patient-centric dental practice.
+Complete this course to gain a profound understanding of the psychology behind patient decision-making.
+On completion you and your team will have acquired practical tools to navigate the complexities of running a successful and patient-centric dental practice.

 Course Details